Leadership

 A solo leader's speed comes at a cost.
 Decisions are faster but narrower.
 Blind spots go unchallenged.
 The team learns to wait for instructions rather than think for themselves.
 Over time, the leader burns out and the team atrophies.

 A collaborative leader's approach is slower at the start but stronger at the finish.
 Different perspectives reduce errors before they happen.
 People who are trusted with real responsibility perform better than people who are told what to do.
-And when the environment changes - and it always does - a team that has practised thinking together adapts faster than a team that has practised following.
+And when the environment changes — and it always does — a team that has practised thinking together adapts faster than one that has practised following.

 The Practical Starting Point